Why is Your Baby’s Skin Dry?

 This can mean that your baby’s skin is irritated.
 This often happens when they get into contact with something too harsh or something that triggers an allergy.

 Your everyday household items might contain ingredients that your baby’s skin doesn’t like.
 Look for products without fragrance, dyes, phthalates or parabens and try switching your laundry detergent to a gentler baby laundry detergent.
+If the symptoms persist, contact your doctor to see if your baby has a skin condition such as eczema.
+To alleviate eczema-prone skin, we recommend using an eczema cream that contains prebiotics and naturally-derived ingredients.

 What Baby Skin Products Do You Need?